 Ann's Tips and Tricks

-If you are unused to eating chia, its high fiber content can cause bloating and gassiness, so, as delicious as this dessert is, only eat a small portion, and not the whole thing!
+If you are unused to eating chia, its fiber content can cause bloating and gassiness, so, as delicious as this dessert is, only eat a small portion, and not the whole thing!
 You may regret it!

 You can soak chia overnight in the fridge.
 It will absorb 9 times its volume of liquid.
 Chia also takes up flavors easily, so soak it in diluted fruit juice, lemon or lime water, coconut water or even cold herb tea.